Econify/ad.js/docs/error.md

 Description: Sizes must be of type `Array` unless breakpoints have been specified

-## Error 5
-Description: Parent element required for sticky plugin.

-## Error 6
-Description: Ad does not have an id

-## Error 7
-Description: Sizes must be defined.

-## Error 8
-Description: Ad Path must be defined.

 ## Error 4
 Description: An ad must be passed into the GenericPlugin class.
 If your Plugin inherits from GenericPlugin
 		and overrides the constructor make sure you are calling "super" and that you are passing in an